nmakarov/excercises/Interview/FunWithPromises/notebook/README.md

 - You worked with testing frameworks, like mocha and jest
 - You know what promises are and how to create one
 - Know how to run promise chains with an async manner
+- You're comfortable with the development in TDD manner for isolated functions